v0lv0/Rummikruss/README.md

 ### Winning the Game
 - Game ends when:
-  - All cards are played
+   - All cards are played or,
-  - No valid moves remain
+   - no valid moves remain.
-- Highest total score wins
+- Highest total score wins.

-## Strategic Tips
-- Look for multi-directional connections
-- Create opportunities for large set formations
-- Block opponent's potential high-scoring moves